Sunsetsin the Northern Territory

 We want you to enjoy the Northern Territory and everything it has to offer.
-Here's some helpful tips to keep you safe.
+Here are some helpful tips to keep you safe.

 Checking out the sunset is fun but travelling by road at night can be dangerous.
 Dusk is a time of high activity for animals like kangaroos, cattle, camels, horses and prey birds so please drive carefully.

 Mosquitoes & midges

 Dusk is also a high activity time for mosquitoes and midgies.
 Use insect repellent to protect yourself from becoming dinner.

 The desert gets cold in the Autumn and Winter months from April to September.
 If you’re in Central Australia or the Barkly, make sure you have warm clothes before heading out to watch the sunset.
 The temperature can drop rapidly and often drops below zero degrees Celsius.